red-hat-academy/git-guide/Part4.md

 --------------|-------------
- Untracked		| Files not in the repository or [ignored](https://git-scm.com/docs/gitignore) Unmodified		| A file that has not changed in the repo Modified			| A file that has changed
- Staged				| When a change is added to the list of changes that will be committed Committed		| The repository is updated with all of the staged changes returning everything that was staged to an unmodified state
+ Untracked		| Files not in the repository or [ignored](https://git-scm.com/docs/gitignore) Unmodified		| A file that has not changed in the repo Modified			| A file that has changed in the repo Staged				| When a change is added to the list of changes that will be committed Committed		| The repository is updated with all of the staged changes returning everything that was staged to an unmodified state